valdanylchuk/swiftlearner/README.md

 # SAIML: Scala AI and ML library

-This is a hobby project that does not intend to compete with the mainstream libraries on features or performance.

-It includes some examples which might be useful if you are learning the algorithms, or want to start your own implementation.
+These simple implementations might be useful if you are learning the AI algorithms, or want to write your own version.

-Think of it more as a cookbook.
+You can use this project as a library, a cookbook or a cheat sheet.
+For high performance, there are better options.

 If you want to read the library name aloud, try "say-mel" :)